-The percentage of people who need to have antibodies in order to achieve herd immunity against a particular disease varies with each disease.
+The percentage of people who need to be immune in order to achieve herd immunity varies with each disease.
 For example, herd immunity against measles requires about 95% of a population to be vaccinated.
 The remaining 5% will be protected by the fact that measles will not spread among those who are vaccinated.
 For polio, the threshold is about 80%.
+The proportion of the population that must be vaccinated against COVID-19 to begin inducing herd immunity is not known.
+This is an important area of research and will likely vary according to the community, the vaccine, the populations prioritized for vaccination, and other factors.